JoelBeau/thermo-database/README.md

 # Thermodynamics Database Project

-This project automates the setup of a thermodynamics database using MySQL, bash, and Python for storing and querying thermodynamics table data.
+This project automates the setup of a thermodynamics database, which stores thermodynamic property tables, using MySQL and bash.
+Additionally, it includes a user-friendly Python script for querying the data, making it easy to retrieve thermodynamic properties with minimal effort.

 ## How to Run